Codecademy/docs/content/go/concepts/generics/generics.md

   - 'paths/back-end-engineer-career-path'
 ---

-**`Generics`** is a powerful feature introduced in Go 1.18 that empowers developers to write versatile and reusable code that operates on different data types.
-Generics provide a new level of expressiveness and flexibility to the language, allowing you to create functions, methods, and data structures that work seamlessly across a range of types.
+**Generics** are a powerful feature introduced in Go 1.18 that empowers developers to write versatile and reusable code that operates on different data types.
+Generics provide a new level of expressiveness and flexibility to the language, allowing the creation of functions, methods, and data structures that work seamlessly across a range of types.

 ## Syntax and Type Parameters